PremIshwar/CTF-Writeups/Operation Breadcrumbs/README.md

 {"X-TCM-Token":"fxP34VgcBmzN_H9F12J7TbgWYmN0c1k4B4o1Boz3","listing":"https://www.youtube.com/@TCMSecurityAcademy?sub_confirmation=1"}
 ```

-The youtube link leads to TCM Security's YouTube channel, and when looking at their, link, we find the next breadcrumb:
+The youtube link leads to TCM Security's YouTube channel, and when looking at their links, we find the next breadcrumb:

 ![](images/image-3.png)

 `https://ctf.tcmsecurity.com/tcm-prod-media/4ee5f8ff6d6a23deb9d829479b54c8e3.jpg`

-However, we clicking this link, we are met with this:
+However, clicking this link, we are met with this:

 ```
 <Error>